-In our publication archive you find former GESIS research and conference reports, as well as publications ofthe former IZ, ZA and ZUMA.
+In our publication archive you can find former GESIS research and conference reports, as well as publications of the former IZ, ZA, and ZUMA.

-If you would like to by a copy of your books please contact Ms Melanie Klaas.
+If you would like to buy an e-book or hard copy of our books please contact Ms Melanie Klaas.

 GESIS Series Volume 17

 Social Inequality in the Eyes of the Public

 A Collection of Analyses Based on ISSP Data 1987-2009